Outbreak-Research/Documentation/docs/game data/items.md

 | 49             | Bomb Switch                         | 108 |
 | 50             | Mine Detector                       | 19 |

-- Offset 0F: Motion effect ID
+- Offset 0F: motion effect ID

 Represents index of motion file to play when item is used.
 Similiar to the sound file indices tho NOT equal!